-- In view of the high rate (59%) of all new residences c residential development taking place in the open countryside and the decline of your county's tier 2 settlements, your planning authority should determine what objectives and detailed measures will be necessary to address current deficiencies in your authority's development plan, and to ensure that the core strategy to be adopted under the future development plan can and will be implemented effectively over the plan period. - Specific and measurable objectives for urban infill / brownfield development will be key (RPO34 refers), allied to specific rejuvenation priorities (RPO35), to ensure the achievement of compact growth and regeneration under the NPF and the RSES, including the requirement that at least 30% of new homes be provided on brownfield land or as infill development. - The importance of resolving any legacy issues of over-zoning of lands that may exist within your functional area as well as deriving the requirement for land use zoning objectives for residential development from anticipated levels of housing provision in urban and rural areas (avoiding double counting) over the lifetime of the plan; - The coordination of economic, commercial and employment growth with population growth for the county, supported by the identification of strategic employment sites for the county's key settlements through the development plan review process consistent with the guiding principles under section 4.7 of the RSES, in addition to measures to enhance, facilitate and support of rural enterprise and to support regional economic networks in accordance with RPO 30; - Finally, it is critical that the plan includes practical and measurable objectives for promoting sustainable settlement and transport strategies, reductions in greenhouse gas emissions, reduced energy usage and adaptation to the effects of climate change, in particular, through the location, layout and design of new development, including targets for modal change over the plan period and provisions for monitoring over the plan period.
+- The determination of the core strategy and settlement hierarchy consistent with the RSES and its effective implementation over the plan period, capable of being delivered over the plan period through application of the tiered approach to zoning and appropriate land activation approaches in order to stimulate the regeneration and rejuvenation of settlements (RPO26 and RPO27) and providing viable alternatives to one off housing in the countryside (RPO216); - Specific and measurable objectives for urban infill / brownfield development will be key (RPO34), allied to specific rejuvenation priorities (RPO35), to ensure the achievement of compact growth and regeneration under the NPF and the RSES, including the requirement that at least 30% of new homes be provided on brownfield land or as infill development; - The importance of resolving legacy issues of over-zoning of lands within your functional area, as well as deriving the requirement for land use zoning objectives for residential development from anticipated levels of housing provision in urban and rural areas (avoiding double counting) over the lifetime of the plan; - The prioritising of the Joint Urban Area Plan for Carlow-Graiguecullen, facilitated by consistency of approach on land use terminology between the two development plans forming the basis of the JUAP; - The coordination of economic, commercial and employment growth with population growth for the county, supported by the identification of strategic employment sites for the county's key settlement through the development plan review process consistent with the guiding principles under section 4.7 of the RSES, in addition to measures to enhance, facilitate and support of rural enterprise and to support regional economic networks; - Finally, it is critical that the plan includes practical and measurable objectives for promoting sustainable settlement and transport strategies, reductions in greenhouse gas emissions, reduced energy usage and adaptation to the effects of climate change, in particular, through the location, layout and design of new development, including targets for modal change over the plan period and provisions for monitoring over the plan period.
 In this regard, the Office would advise that climate mitigation and adaptation measures are mainstreamed into the development plan and that the plan provides sufficient clarity in terms of objectives and measures proposed under section 10(2)(n) to inform future LAPs within your functional area.
 The Office would also advise that all land use zoning is included at development plan stage.